 - Tooth Discoloration

-If you notice your tooth turning a gray or black color, it’s a sign that the infection and decay have cut off the blood supply.
-Tooth discoloration by itself doesn’t automatically mean you need a root canal, but it’s concerning enough to warrant a visit to your dentist.
-If you are experiencing other signs such as pain, sensitivity, and swollen gums, you should prepare to hear that you need a root canal.
+If you notice your tooth turning grey or black, it’s a sign that the infection and decay have cut off the blood supply.
+Tooth discolouration doesn’t automatically mean you need a root canal, but it’s concerning enough to warrant a visit to your dentist.
+If you are experiencing other signs, such as pain, sensitivity, and swollen gums, you should prepare to hear that you need a root canal.

 What To Expect During The Procedure?

-Dr. Cohen will obtain images of your tooth and the underlying root and tissue.
-He will then administer a local anesthetic to numb the area so you won’t feel any pain.
+Dr. Cohen will obtain images of your tooth, underlying root, and tissue.
+He will then administer a local anaesthetic to numb the area so you won’t feel pain.
 A dental dam will protect the area from saliva and bacteria to keep it clean while Dr. Cohen performs the procedure.

-Many patients usually opt for a dental crown to protect their tooth during the healing process.
+Many patients usually opt for a dental crown to protect their teeth during healing.

 Preventing The Need For A Root Canal